mikulskibartosz/datanatives-carnivorous-plant-on-iot/PITCHME.md

 # Units?
 What units?

 Note:
 Have you noticed that my chart has no unit?
-I don't know what is the unit and what is the range of possible values.
+I don't know what the unit is and what is the range of possible values.

 The manufacturer of the sensors provided some documentation but they forgot to mention anything about units.

 ---

-### All you need is threshold
+### All you need is a threshold

 ```c
 float SOIL_HUMIDITY_THRESHOLD = 350;